rpmiskin/k8s-liveupdating/README.md

 # Demonstration of using hostPath to live update an app in Kubernetes

-## Problem Statement

-Show live updating of code in k8s micro service based system running locally in Docker Desktop for Mac.
+This repository is an experiment to solve a problem with developing a NodeJS micro service based system that will be deployed to Kubernetes.

+To have a representative deployment the team wish to use the same Helm charts to deploy to a Minikube running locally, but for debug purposes they need to be running their local code.

-Code live in a lerna monorepo, which means that there will be symlinks within the node_modules folders.
+To add to the complexity, the code lives in a Lerna monorepo, which means that when developing locally there are symbolic links from the node_modules in the server module into other packages in the repository.

+The starting point for investigation will be a simple file watcher app, and then I will extend it to cover a more representative example with multiple services depending on symlinked modules.

 # Building up an an example